GrahamMacGregorBCGov/Implementation/Using_SMK/SMK_Development_Process.md

 - You may need to experiment in WSL to install additional libraries SMK uses like Node.

-## Creating a simple mapkit project
+## Creating a simple mapkit project in WSL
 - For this exercise you can create a folder inside WSL folders under the (home) directory called "SMK_Creations" SMK_Creations_folder
 ![SMK_Creations_folder](./Gif/Create_SMK_Example.png)